cs1302uga/cs1302-tutorials/packages1.md

    `HelloWorld.java` file is not in that directory, we had to specify the relative path `src/HelloWorld.java` to tell the compiler how to find that file relative to the pwd.
 We're telling the compiler "first, go into the `src` directory and then you'll see the file `HelloWorld.java`".

+   **Important Note:** `bin` is just the relative path to the directory where the compiled `.class` files will be placed.
+In this example, `bin` is a directory located inside of the present working directory.
+You can replace `bin` with any relative or absolute path to any directory that you have permission to write to.
+For example, if we had a direcory called `class_files` in our present working directory, we could compile the code with `-d class_files` and our `.class` files would be placed in that directory.

    Now, if you list the contents of the `bin` directory, you will see that it contains `HelloWorld.class`.
 Listing the `src` directory contents will show only `HelloWorld.java`.